The arrival of

 Temperature

-The start of September marks an average high-temperature of a still hot 32.3°C (90.1°F), hardly distinguishable from the conditions in
+Maan starts September with an average high-temperature of a still tropical 32.3°C (90.1°F), a minor shift from

 Heat index

-Note: The heat index, also known as 'felt air temperature' or 'real feel', is found by incorporating humidity levels into the air temperature measurement.
-The effect is personal, with varied weather perceptions among individuals due to differences in body mass, stature, and physical activity.
-The sun, when shining directly, can have a significant impact on the perceived temperature, increasing the heat index by 15 Fahrenheit (8 Celsius) degrees.
-Heat index values are extremely significant for children.
-Children often overlook the need for breaks and fluid intake.
-Thirst is a late-stage sign of dehydration - hence, it is necessary to stay hydrated, especially during extended periods of physical activities.
+Note: The heat index, also known as 'apparent temperature' or 'real feel', is a fusion of air temperature and moisture levels to demonstrate the sensation of heat.
+This effect is personal, influenced by the individual's physical activity and heat sensitivity, shaped by factors including wind, attire, and metabolic variations.
+Direct sunlight can potentially raise the heat index by 15 Fahrenheit (8 Celsius) degrees, so it's crucial to consider.
+Heat index values are especially vital to children.
+Children often overlook the necessity for resting and fluid replenishment.
+Thirst is a late sign of dehydration - thus, it is critical to stay hydrated, especially during extended periods of physical activities.

 Humidity

-In September, the average relative humidity in Maan,
+The average relative humidity in September is 43%.

 Rainfall